IbrahimElshafey/LocalResumableFunction/_docs/_Todo.md

 * Activate one start wait if multiple exist for same method

 * Handle concurrency problems
-	* optimistic or pessimistic fro cases below:
+	* optimistic or pessimistic for cases below:
 	* Two waits matched for same FunctionState
 	* First wait closed but new request come before create new one
 	* Update pushed methods calls counter
 	* Database.EnsureCreated(); in same time

-* Track code changes
-	* Uniqe identifier for methods for easy track

-* Remove uniqe for method hash

-* Logging for scan sessions
 * and handle exception

 * Create nuget package